Java Basics: What Is OpenJDK?

 Is OpenLogic’s OpenJDK Open Source?

-JRebel and XRebel are both Java agents that are heavily involved with the JVM itself to operate correctly with Java web applications.
-Therefore, JRebel and XRebel are required to be updated with all the Java versions provided by OpenLogic.
-Luckily for current JRebel and XRebel users that are looking to make a switch to OpenLogic’s OpenJDK free distribution of either Java 8 or 11, these are fully supported.
+JRebel is a Java agent that is heavily involved with the JVM itself to operate correctly with Java web applications.
+Therefore, JRebel is required to be updated with all the Java versions provided by OpenLogic.
+Luckily for current JRebel users that are looking to make a switch to OpenLogic’s OpenJDK free distribution of either Java 8 or 11, these are fully supported.

 Curious what Java developers are using the most?
 Our 2020 Java Developer Productivity Report provides data and insight on the most popular technologies in Java today.
 Rather get the key insights in a video?
 Watch our follow-up webinar instead.